soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 -->

-c.- Swap: We implement as swap in Rust and is essentially the same as in UniswapV2.
+c.- The Swap event is implemented in Rust in a manner essentially equivalent to UniswapV2:
 ```rust
 pub(crate) fn swap(
     e: &Env,